 Individuals who experience allergy attack or have an upper respiratory infection should avoid altitude changes.
 To decrease ear pressure you can take decongestants or antihistamines before going for scuba diving or for flying.
 Capsules and pills take time to start working so, take them before not less than 30 minutes before takeoff.

-- Try to exhale through your nose when altitude changes,
+- Try to exhale through your nose when altitude changes.

-- When experiencing symptoms you can yawn, swallow, chew or drink for relief,
+- When experiencing symptoms you can yawn, swallow, chew or drink for relief, take sips of water.

-- Do not wear earplugs while flying or diving,
+- Do not wear earplugs while flying or diving.

 - Slow your speed while driving or descent slowly while scuba diving.